maniospas/Blombly/README.md

 ⚠️ I am not good enough with
-cmake to force proper g++/mingw compilation and linking in both dependencies and the main compilation (I would appreciate some help there).
+cmake to force proper g++/mingw compilation and linking in both dependencies and the main compilation.
 So, in Windows with MSVC as the default compiler you will get an implementation with slower dynamic dispatch during execution.
 This mostly matters if you try to do intensive numeric computations without vectors - which you really shouldn't.

 </details>